UnsubCentral

 Additionally, when you are pulling out personal data for the report, it helps if your data organization system is easy to understand and very clear on where all of the personal information is stored.
 Centralizing your data will help keep the time down for how long it takes to answer and complete data requests since managing deadlines is crucial to fulfilling DSARs.
 Furthermore, having an organized system will help you from missing critical data on your reports or erasing them in the event of opt-outs.

-Once your response is complete, it is critical that you review it before ever sending it out to the recipient.
+Once your response is complete, you must review it before ever sending it out to the recipient.
 This is necessary for several reasons.
 Firstly, you want to make sure it meets DSAR requirements and, secondly, you do not want to have the personal information of any other individuals on that report except for the requester.
 If by any chance you give this data to the wrong person or give someone else’s data to the requester, the damages can be catastrophic since your data records might include very private information such as passwords, addresses, or payment information.

 When you deliver this personal data report to the individual, you will want to send it in a way where the information is encrypted.
 It is very costly for you as a business owner every time there is a data breach.
 The fines for breaches have been going up exponentially every year since lawmakers want organizations to take the seriousness of protecting consumers’ data with the utmost severity.